kubernetes/website/content/en/docs/concepts/workloads/pods/ephemeral-containers.md

-You create an ephemeral container using a special `ephemeralcontainers` subresource of the Pod API (rather than by adding them directly to the `.spec` of a Pod), so it's not possible to add an ephemeral container using kubectl edit.
+You create an ephemeral container using a special `ephemeralcontainers` subresource of the Pod API (rather than by adding them directly to the `.spec` of a Pod), so it's not possible to add (or remove) an ephemeral container using `kubectl edit`.

 The simplest method to add an ephemeral container with a security context to a Pod is to use the Go client.
 A couple of lines of